-- voluntarily in the scientific process."
-Define clearly and carefully, in conjunction with indigenous Peoples, the roles and responsibilities of all partners; - 6.
-Define, in conjunction with Indigenous Peoples, what information will be shared and under what context; - 7.
-Establish at the outset of the project, in conjunction with Indigenous Peoples, the acceptable use and means to interpret or share information; and, - 8.
-Demonstrate trust and respect for Indigenous Peoples knowledge and community members through honesty, accountability, and equity.
+- 6. Define, in conjunction with indigenous peoples, what information will be shared and under what context; - 7.
+Establish at the outset of the project, in conjunction with indigenous peoples, the acceptable use and means to interpret or share information; and, - 8.
+Demonstrate trust and respect for Indigenous Peoples Knowledge and community members through honesty, accountability, and equity.
 Be mindful of body language, ways of speaking, and tones in your communications.
-Listen more than you speak and look to Indigenous partners for guidance.
+Listen more than you speak and look to Indigenous Partners for guidance.

 "Free, Prior and Informed Consent."
-The principle of Free, Prior and Informed Consent (FPIC) is a critical element of Indigenous Knowledge collection efforts involving iIndigenous Peoples.
+The principle of Free, Prior and Informed Consent (FPIC) is a critical element of IK collection efforts involving indigenous peoples.
 Following is a summary of these concepts:

-- Free: Indigenous Knowledge holders should not be coerced or pressured into sharing Indigenous Knowledge with the federal government. - Prior: This term ensures that, procedurally, Indigenous Knowledge holders should be involved at the earliest stage.
-Prior refers to a process to obtain consent before Indigenous Knowledge is accessed.
-For some undisclosed knowledge, consent may not be given. - Informed: Existing treatments of the meaning of "informed" have emphasized the need to address costs and benefits, risks and opportunities, and the facts surrounding any given situation. - Consent: This term ensures that processes for obtaining consent should first affirm the right of Indigenous Knowledge holders to decline to engage in mobilizing Indigenous Knowledge for cooperative projects, and that saying "no" should have no legal implications for respecting Indigenous rights and interests or fulfilling any trust obligations.5
+- Free: IK holders should not be coerced or pressured into sharing IK with the federal government. - Prior: This term ensures that, procedurally, IK holders should be involved at the earliest stage.
+Prior refers to a process to obtain consent before IK is accessed.
+For some undisclosed knowledge, consent may not be given. - Informed: Existing treatments of the meaning of "informed" have emphasized the need to address costs and benefits, risks and opportunities, and the facts surrounding any given situation. - Consent: This term ensures that processes for obtaining consent should first affirm the right of IK holders to decline to engage in mobilizing IK for cooperative projects, and that saying "no" should have no legal implications for respecting indigenous rights and interests or fulfilling any trust obligations.5

-"Knowledge Sovereignty."
+Knowledge Sovereignty.
 The principle of knowledge sovereignty is described in Article 31 of the United Nations Declaration of Rights and Indigenous Peoples (UNDRIP):